Jason Geria: Perth Glory

 In March 2021, 3 months after leaving JEF United Chiba, Geria returned to Australia, joining A-League club Perth Glory on a contract for the remainder of the 2020–21 A-League season.
 In June 2021, he left Perth Glory at the conclusion of his contract.

 Return to Melbourne Victory

 In July 2021, Geria re-joined Melbourne Victory, ahead of the 2021–22 A-League season.
+Geria lifted the 2021 FFA Cup and was named in the 2022 PFA Team of the Year in 2022.
+Geria departed Victory in January 2025.

+Albirex Niigata

+In the January transfer window of 2025, Geria secured a move to J1 League club Albirex Niigata, marking his second spell playing in Japan.

 International career

+Geria was eligible to represent Uganda (as both of his parents had Ugandan nationality) and also the country of his birth, Australia.
+Prior to October 2024, he had only represented Australia in friendlies, so was still eligible to represent Uganda.

 Geria played for Australia numerous times at youth level, including participating in the 2013 FIFA U-20 World Cup, and the 2016 AFC U-23 Championship.

 Geria was first called up to the Socceroos by Ange Postecoglou (with whom he had played for at club level) in March 2016 for two 2018 FIFA World Cup qualification matches that month against Tajikistan and Jordan, but he didn't play any match.

-He was called up for the Socceroos for two home friendlies against Greece in June 2016, and started in the first match.
-As he only represented Australia in friendlies, he is still eligible to represent Uganda.
+Geria was called up for the Socceroos for two home friendlies against Greece in June 2016, and played in the first match in a 1–0 win on 4 June.

+In October 2024, Geria was called up by Tony Popovic ahead of their 2026 FIFA World Cup qualifying matches against China and Japan.
+On 10 October, he make his first international return after eight years in a 3–1 win over China.